 “There will never be enough adjectives to describe Jodi and her work ethic.
 I did my research and she kept coming out as one of the top 10.
 She should be #1!
 You want someone smart and strong with a great work ethic?
 This is Jodi Soyars!
 You’ll want her in your corner.”

 “Carla took me under her protective, assertive, kind, and noble wings.
 I will forever be grateful.
 AMAZING LITIGATOR.
 AMAZING TEAM.
 ORGANIZED.
 TALENTED.
 ETHICAL.”

-How do I show material and substantial change in circumstance to modify Spousal Maintenance?
+How do I demonstrate a substantial change in circumstances to modify my spousal support?